-The Deposit Protection Scheme is denominated in all currencies and participation in the Deposit Protection Scheme is compulsory for all credit institutions with authorisation to operate and accept deposits in Cyprus from the CBC.
+The Deposit Protection Scheme covers deposits denominated in euro or any other currencies and participation in the Deposit Protection Scheme is compulsory for all credit institutions with authorisation to operate and accept deposits in Cyprus from the CBC.
 Accordingly, all credit institutions incorporated in Cyprus (including their branch operations located in other Member States) and all Cypriot branches of credit institutions incorporated in countries other than Member States are required to contribute to the relevant funds under the Deposit Protection Scheme.
-The Cypriot branch operations of credit institutions incorporated in other Member States are covered by the corresponding deposit protection schemes in the applicable Member State.
-The management committee has the power to exempt, from the obligation to contribute to the funds under the Deposit Protection Scheme, credit institutions established in other countries which are licensed to carry on banking business in another country.
 The Bank is obligated to contribute, within 21 business days of receipt of notice from the management committee requesting a contribution to the Deposit Protection Fund for banks, the percentage, determined by the management committee, based on the average deposit base as reported on the last day of each month of the year prior to the decision of the management committee to require payment of a contribution to the Deposit Protection Fund for banks.
 The management committee may also, in limited circumstances to recover amounts paid out of the Deposit Protection Funds and to ensure that there is available capital, require a special contribution.
 If a covered credit institution's contribution to the applicable Deposit Protection Fund exceeds 1 per cent. of its deposit base, it is not required to make any additional contributions to the applicable Deposit Protection Fund.
 The general parameters of the Deposit Protection Scheme are that: